mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 -     git pull origin master

-3- And then, do migration and collect static files updates:
+3- And then, migrate and collect static files updates:

 -     ./manage.py migrate
 -     ./manage.py collectstatic

-4- In the end restart project and exit:
+4- In the end, restart project and exit:

 -     sudo supervisorctl restart eggplant
 -     exit

 Conclusion
 ----------
-I tried to show a basic tutorial on this post.
-Of course, most of the steps have more details and as a developer, you should look for hardening, security, performance, SSL certification and etc. This post is very simplified and general to usable for everyone. you can search about the tools we used in this post and find the best solution for your project.
-I suggest some link below to
+I tried to show a basic tutorial in this post.
+Of course, most of the steps have more details, and as a developer, you should look for hardening, security, performance, SSL certification, etc. This post is very simplified and general to be usable for everyone.
+You can search for the tools we used in this post and find the best solution for your project.
+I suggest some links below to
 start:

 [Gunicorn Official Documentation](http://docs.gunicorn.org/en/stable/configure.html 'Gunicorn Official Documentation')\